FrostoChoxo/PreventX_FInal/README.md

 ## Project Structure

-- `app.py`: Main Flask application file.
+- `app_db.py`: Main Flask application file.
 - `templates/`: HTML templates for the web pages.
 - `static/`: Static files (CSS, JavaScript, images).
-- `utils/`: Utility functions for camera feed, person detection, audio threshold, etc.
-- `forklift_avoidance/`: Module for forklift avoidance system.
+- `collision_avoidance`: File for forklift avoidance system.

 ## Forklift Avoidance System

-The forklift avoidance system is implemented in the `forklift_avoidance` module.
+The forklift avoidance system is implemented in the `collision_avoidance` file.
 It includes:

 - Detection of persons in close proximity to the forklift using front and back cameras.
 - Triggering an alert sound and stopping the forklift when a person is detected.